myaut/dtrace-stap-book/book/kernel/fs.md

 													 `address_space_operations` -- for working data and page cache
 ---

-Each process keeps table of opened files as an array of corresponding structures.
+[__index__:open file table] Each process keeps table of opened files as an array of corresponding structures.
 When process opens a file, `open()` system call returns index in that array which is usually referred to as _file descriptor_.
 Following calls such as `read()` or `lseek()` will get this index as first argument, get corresponding entry from array, get `file` structure and use it in VFS calls.

 Linux management structures are shown on the following schematic: